PeterWrighten/PeterCS/README.md

-# CS
+# Peter's Computer Science

- Undergraduate course in the School of EECS Powered by Peter.
+ A Roadmap To Be A Master Of Computer Science Powered by Peter.

+## Courses

+ There are some foundamental courses(Core Courses) in Computer Science Major.
+The First is to master these courses and implement them.

  Course| Ratings | Info
  --:|--:|--: